mtgrosser/jass/README.md

 Create your bundle entry points as `.jass` files under `app/assets/javascripts` in regular ES6 syntax (`import`, `async/await`).

-External dependencies can be declared to Sprockets using the `global` comment:
+External dependencies can be declared to Rollup using the `global` comment:

 ```js
 // application.jass